Faith To Go Podcast: Implicated in Suffering

 3) Where did the seeds end up?

-4) What was the best spot for seeds?
+4) What was the best spot for the seeds?

-5) How are we supposed to plant seeds of our faith?
+5) How are we supposed to interpret this story?

 Forgiving God, stay with me